syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Columns.md

 ### Header Text alignment

-Align the header text of column header using HeaderTextAlign property of the [Columns](http://help.syncfusion.com/aspnetmvc/grid/columns "Columns").
+Align the header text of column header using `HeaderTextAlign` property of the `Columns`.
 There are four possible ways to align header text, they are

 1. Right
 2. Left
 3. Center
 4. Justify

-N> For HeaderTextAlign property you can assign `enum` value (`Syncfusion.JavaScript.TextAlign.Right`).
+N> For `HeaderTextAlign` property you can assign `enum` value (`TextAlign.Right`).

 The following code example describes the above behavior.